3 Women Explain Why They Protested Trump In New York City

 Advertisement

 In the crowd was Dominique Danielle Dixon, a 25-year-old freelance web designer.
-As a Black woman from Louisiana, Dixon told Refinery29 she was disheartened by the events in Charlottesville and Trump's lacklustre response.
+As a Black woman from Louisiana, Dixon told Refinery29 she was disheartened by the events in Charlottesville and Trump's lackluster response.

 "The whole thing is terrifying.
 They're not wearing masks.
 These are not hillbilly people from rural north Louisiana or Mississippi.
 These are real people making real decisions in our day to day lives," she said.
 "They're loan officers, they're hiring managers, they're tangible real people who walk around in suits and who went to good schools and talk the right way and walk the right way.
 It's scary."